MAnalytics/mywebTemplate/content/publications/_index.md

 Cheng, T. & **Adepeju, M.** **2013** Detecting emerging space-time crime patterns by prospective STSS.
 In Proc of the 12th *International Conference on GeoComputation*.
 Available [here](http://www.geog.leeds.ac.uk/groups/geocomp/2013/papers/77.pdf).

-## **Papers in preparation**

-**Adepeju M.**, Langton, S. & Bannister, J. Measuring Inequality in the Exposure to Crime at the Small-Area Level: A novel implementation of longitudinal K-means.

-Bannister J., **Adepeju M.** & Langton, S. Inequalities in the exposure to crime at the neighbourhood level: A tale of two cities